linkedin/AlerTiger/README.md

 # AlerTiger: A Deep-learning Time Series Anomaly Detection Framework

-AlerTiger is a deep-learning-based time series anomaly detection algorithm designed for monitoring AI models' healthiness statistics.
+AlerTiger is a deep-learning-based time series anomaly detection algorithm designed for monitoring AI models' healthiness.

 As a generic time series anomaly detection framework for MLOps, AlerTiger be pre-trained offline with a set of univariate time series with anomaly labeled, and then be generically deployed online for detecting anomalies without much